DecodersAdii/Email-Template-Builder/README.md

 # Email Template Builder

 This project is an Email Template Builder that allows users to create, save, and render email templates.
-It also supports image uploads
+It also supports image uploads!

 ## Prerequisites